Season 1898/99

 Partick Thistle were Queen's Park's opponents in the Glasgow League on Saturday 1 April.
 A crowd of around 2,000 at Meadowside saw Queen's fail to take advantage of early opportunities.
 However, they eventually took the lead in 30 minutes through Robert Lambie.
 Just before the break, Bob Gray equalised for Thistle.
 The same player missed an early chance in the second half but Queen's then picked up their performance and two Tom Bowie goals, the first a fine individual effort, gave them a 3-1 victory.

-Two days later, on Easter Monday, Queen's Park were south of the border for a challenge match with Sheffield Wednesday.
+Two days later, on Easter Monday, an understrength Queen's Park side was south of the border for a challenge match with Sheffield Wednesday.
 Heavy showers restricted the crowd at Olive Grove to around the 5,000 mark.
 The match was very competitive from start to finish but both sides' shooting was weak.
 The first half was even.
 Wednesday applied a fair amount of pressure in the second period but Queen's should have won the match towards the end.
-Bob McColl brought out a magnificent save from Jimmy Massey in the Wednesday goal.
-The ball rebounded straight to James Templeton but he somehow shot wide of the empty net.
+After a magnificent save from Jimmy Massey in the Wednesday goal, the ball rebounded straight to James Templeton but he somehow shot wide of the empty net.
 Then, in the last minute, three Spiders' forwards completely missed an inviting ball across goal and the game finished in a 0-0 draw.

 James Templeton